 The trouble with hormones and their mimics as toxins is their potency.
 Hormonelike substances communicate with cells at remarkably low concentrations.
 Tiny amounts of insect growth regulators, a common pesticide, affect insect eggs so that the embryos within do not hatch.
 Those embryonic defects are caused by miscues in cell communication highways that we humans happen to share with insects and a lot of the multicellular world, from worms to elephants.
-This major intersection is called FOXO, a center knot for cell decisions about aging, cell death, or division.
+This major intersection is called FOXO, a center knot for cell decisions about aging, cell death, or division.viii pesticides should be famous for having estrogenic properties.
+A twisted call of pesticides to men: the potential to sing falsetto, grow breasts, and stop making sperm.
+The herbicide, Round-Up, may mimic retinoic acid.ix Retinoic acid is a very potent restructuring signal in development, able to help regenerate limbs and able to create weird things in the wrong places in fetuses - and able to augment cancer risk in mature organisms, depending on concentration and delivery and chronic versus acute exposure factors.

 Cells respond to delicate suggestions so much more readily than blunt instruments.
 In the latter case, the cells die and do not create long-term mischief.
 Well, it depends on the food one must eat: owls should refrain from eating poisoned rats.
-Certainly, deadly toxins abound and give swift retribution, often in the wrong places.

-Herbicides and pesticides straddle the fence between deadliness and insidiousness.
+Herbicides and pesticides straddle the fence between deadliness and insidious effects.
 Some pesticides are incredibly toxic - after all, they came out of the nerve gases of World War I - and some fall into the category of endocrine disruptors or may affect calcium balance in animals (DDT and bird eggs).
-Minute amounts of pesticides should be famous for having estrogenic properties.
-A twisted call of pesticides to men: the potential to sing falsetto, grow breasts, and stop making sperm.
-The most commonly used herbicide, glyphosate, may mimic retinoic acid.
-Retinoic acid is a very potent restructuring signal in development, able to help regenerate limbs and able to create weird things in the wrong places in fetuses and able to augment cancer risk in mature organisms, depending on concentration and delivery and chronic versus acute time factors.
+Minute amounts of

-What is probably worse is the recent revelation that chickens in industrial farms were/are fed arsenic in sufficient amounts to change their skin coloration.
-The Center for Biological Diversity announced recently (2013) that it was an environmental victory that suppliers had to reduce the amount of arsenic in chicken feed by 97% (that leaves 3%).
+What is possibly worse is the recent revelation that chickens in industrial farms were/are fed arsenic in sufficient amounts to change their skin coloration.
+The Center for Biological Diversity announced recently (2013) that it was a environmental victory that suppliers had to reduce the amount of arsenic in chicken feed by 97% (that leaves 3%).
 (Why add arsenic? because the chickens gain weight and weight means money).
-Arsenic affects every single organ system and is an endocrine disruptor, causing an increase in retinoic acid signaling.
+Arsenic affects every single organ system and is an endocrine disruptor,x causing an increase in retinoic acid signaling.
 Retinoic acid is what one calls a potent teratogen.
 Given that the population of United States seems to be consuming chicken at almost every meal, this means that the entire country, short of vegetarians, receive doses of arsenic.
 A vast experiment in neurological disturbances is in progress.